Yors-git/private-events/README.md

 # Private Events

 This Private events app allows the to signup or login.
 The users create events, set a title, set a date and a little description for each event.
-Other usesrs can attend events, one user can attend many events and an event can be attended by many users.
+Other users can attend events, one user can attend many events and an event can be attended by many users.
 ## Screenshot

 ![img](./app/assets/images/ScreenShot.png)